-As of August 5, 2020, three cases were not approved from 2Q and thus not included in this report.
+Note: 27 cases were incomplete in 3Q and thus not included in this report.

 1 Because data is pulled from the case itself in the report management system (RMS), and only pulling approved cases, there may be different results for the same time period depending on when the data is pulled.
 What is being provide is a "snapshot" at a given time and not considered official crime statistics.
 2 NIBRS reporting for a city will only track offenses with that city as a "Primary Agency".
 This will exclude some crime that occurred within the geographical boundaries of the city and is intended to exclude crimes investigated by King County Metro Transit and Sound Transit police.
-While in most cases the primary agency will be correctly assigned, we have found that sometimes offenses have been incorrectly assigned to unincorporated units handle many of the calls.
+While in most cases the primary agency will be correctly assigned, we have found that sometimes offenses have been incorrectly assigned to unincorporated King County, especially in cities where unincorporated units handle many of the calls.
 We are working on addressing this issue through training.
 NIBRS statistics for a given time period are not fixed once initially generated - they can be updated every month as new developments occur and will also (usually) be based on the date of the offense rather than the date of the initial report.
 We only upload official NIBRS stats on a monthly basis and require report approval before upload.
 Because of this, there can also be some delay before WASPC records a crime, especially when complex cases are involved.